Kinsa/ParkingAttendantBackend/readme.md

 - The scenario for partials didn't actually match my test: revised test and updated the query so that if a partial VRM is recorded and a full VRM is searched for, responses are returned
 - If tests are run out of order they fail: revised setup and tear down from class based to test based so each test can be run in isolation
 - AI assistance: Explained `LIKE` query order in/out, Directed AI agent that I wanted to change setupBeforeClass and tearDownAfterClass to do that for each test individually

+### 11. Bugfix
+- In testing the use cases against the database fixture I ran into an unexpected result.
+I was seeing a partial session when I was expecting to see a full session when comparing across days.
+Initially I thought this was an issue with date comparisons.
+A string instead of a datetime object.
+Reviewing the code though that wasn't it.
+I added a failing test case and working back and forth with AI debugged it to a bad comparison.
+When I refactored from the date range determining the window, I was checking if they had parked before the window began, AI suggested that what I should really be checking is if they were still there after the session ended.
+- AI assistance: debugging; suggested refactor

 ### Outstanding Items
 - [ ] Timezone handling for datetime parameters in query (everything currently works so long as all the dates use the same timezone as the system timezone - but that means converting the datetime before submitting it)